miloknowles/llm-paper-classification/README.md

 I renamed the file format to `.jsonl` to be more precise.

+The classification dataset can be found [here](https://drive.google.com/drive/u/1/folders/1re_PhEZzIxe8rAnO1cRcwVSAzNZv8teP).

 ## Pre-Training Pipeline

 To replicate the results in this project, go through the following steps.

 ### Dataset Splits

-Use the notebook `notebooks/pretrain_dataset.ipynb` to split the arXiv data into training, validation, and testing splits.
+Use the notebook `notebooks/pretrain_dataset.ipynb` to split the arXiv pretraining data into training, validation, and testing splits.

 ### Train the Tokenizer

-Instead of using the DistilBERT tokenizer out of the box, we train a new one.
+Instead of using the original model's tokenizer out of the box, we train a new one.
 The motivation for this is to better capture the types of tokens in arXiv abstracts, which might be different from `wikipedia` and `bookcorpus`.
 For example, there could be special AI-related jargon in the abstracts that we want to be able to represent with the model.

 Run `python train_tokenizer.py` to do this step.